PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ![](img/RTChat/6.png)

-There is one last thing we need to do however.
+There is one last thing we need to do, however.
 This chat-system does not show the player sending the data what they have just said.
-In order to fix this we can add a line to that start of the *SendMessage()* method:
+In order to fix this, we can add a line to that start of the *SendMessage()* method:

 ```